 Don’t Buy Only One Type of Diaper

 Because cloth diapers are not all the same, don’t limit yourself to only one type.
 For example, you’ll need thicker varieties for overnight use as well as a liner and extra sturdy cover.
 You also may want to pick up some pre-folded, easy-to-use cloth diapers for when grandma or a babysitter is watching your baby.
+Check out the best overnight diapers for babies.

 Parenting has a helpful list of some of the top brands of cloth diapers as well as what makes them different from each other.
 The list includes the amusingly named Mud Butt, GroVia, and Bummis.
 Try a few of these brands to get started and see how they work for you and your little one.